ithemes/iThemes-Security/readme.txt

 * Fixed possible XSS issue (Github Issue #64 with patch from i0wn)
 * Wrapped all wp_mail calls in function_exists checks as it no longer seems to be reliably available after plugins_loaded in WordPress 3.6
 * Minor refactoring
+* Added (.*) to Zues in hackrepair.com list to mitigate possible issues

 = 3.5.5 =
 * Fixed error that prevented manual backups from executing